August’s Full Moon Anthem

 Full Moon Journal Prompts

-If I threw a moonlit garden party for my inner child, what would be on the playlist, the table, and the guest list?
+• If I threw a moonlit garden party for my inner child, what would be on the playlist?
+On the table?
+Guest list?